Are Long Distance Taxis Expensive? Real Cost Breakdown

 Smart Alternatives Worth Considering

 BlaBlaCar and Hitch have changed the long-haul game.
-These apps match you with drivers already on the road in your direction, and generally cost $15–$40 (for a ride that would normally top $150 if taken in a standard cab) depending on how far you’re going.
+These apps match you with drivers already on the road in your direction, and generally cost $15–$40 (for a ride that would normally top $150 if taken in a standard cab), depending on how far you’re going.
 I’ve done a 200‐mile run for $45 instead of the $520 by taxi.

 Flat-rate car service in Blacklane is a global company that offers an inter-city car transfer service.
-They can wind being 10-20% cheaper than cabs going more than say 40 miles, both because of the pull out the meter uncertainty but also better vehicles.
+They can wind up being 10-20% cheaper than cabs going more than say 40 miles, both because of pulling out the meter uncertainty but also better vehicles.
 A 90-minute ride in an executive car service could cost $275 flat rate, while a taxi might run from $280 to as much as $340 (not including tolls and tip) if you hit traffic.

-If you are traveling between cities <100 miles, usually there’s a shuttle (like Groome Transportation or whatever its name is in your area) and it will be 50-70% cheaper.
+If you are traveling between cities <100 miles, usually there’s a shuttle (like Groome Transportation or whatever its name is in your area), and it will be 50-70% cheaper.
 They also operate on a fixed schedule, and the pricing is per person—great for solo travelers.

 Expert Tips From the Road